๐ŸชขIntro to Polymer Science

 • Halogenated compounds release flame-inhibiting gases (HBrHBr, HClHCl) that interrupt combustion radical chemistry in the gas phase

-• Phosphorus-based retardants promote char formation—the carbonaceous layer insulates underlying material and limits fuel availability
+• Phosphorus-based retardants promote char formation in the condensed phase.
+The carbonaceous layer insulates the underlying material and limits fuel availability

-• Regulatory compliance (UL 94, building codes) drives flame retardant use in construction, electronics, and transportation—but environmental concerns are pushing toward halogen-free alternatives
+• Regulatory compliance (UL 94, building codes) drives flame retardant use in construction, electronics, and transportation.
+Environmental concerns are increasingly pushing toward halogen-free alternatives

 Colorants and Pigments

-• Pigments are insoluble particles that provide opacity and color through light scattering; dyes are soluble and provide transparent coloration
+• Pigments are insoluble particles that provide opacity and color through light scattering; dyes are soluble molecules that provide transparent coloration

-• Thermal stability during processing is critical—colorants must survive melt temperatures without degrading or changing color
+• Thermal stability during processing is critical.
+Colorants must survive melt temperatures without degrading or shifting color

-• Titanium dioxide (TiO2TiO_2) is the most important white pigment; it also provides UV protection by scattering and absorbing radiation
+• Titanium dioxide (TiO2TiO_2) is the most widely used white pigment.
+It also provides UV protection by scattering and absorbing radiation, making it a dual-function additive

 Quick Reference Table